strategineer/personal-website/content/blog/2024-07-01/index.md

 {{< steam 2477090 >}}

-Small indie game that packs a lot of punch, challenging and fun and very replayable.
+Indie puzzle platformer roguelite that packs a lot of punch, is challenging, fun and replayable.

 # Jagged Alliance 3

 {{< steam 1084160 >}}

-Does what it says on the tin.
-A worthy modern successor to the old JA games.
+A worthy modernized successor to the old Jagged Alliance games.

-Great strategic and tactical gameplay that provides fun challenges that can be solved in a variety of ways for dozens of hours
+Great strategic and tactical gameplay that provides fun challenges that can be solved in a variety of ways for dozens of hours.

+I played through the game twice and I can see myself coming back to it with different mercenaries.

 # Hitman

 {{< steam 1659040 >}}

-I played all the missions, I played a ton of the roguelike mode.
-Good shit.
+I played through all of the missions which I've never done before.
+I played a ton of the new roguelite mode.

+Hitman (2016) is the gift that keeps on giving.

 # Fear and Hunger 1 and 2